-Kent and Medway Mental Health Support Teams
+Kent Emotional Wellbeing Team and Medway Emotional Support Team

 Schools and other education settings play an important role in supporting the emotional wellbeing and mental health of children and young people.
 They can promote good emotional wellbeing, support the learning of social and emotional skills, reduce the stigma associated with mental health difficulties, and spot potential difficulties early on to support children and young people to get the help they need.